Longwater1234/space-checkers/README.md

 # space - checkers

 Offline & Online Multiplayer Checkers game in C++ built with SFML 2.6, imGui, Protobuf and ixWebsockets.
 With very minimal dependencies and a simple build process.
-All dependencies are auto-downloaded (compressed as `.tar.gz`) and built for you using [CPM.cmake](https://github.com/cpm-cmake/CPM.cmake).
+All dependencies are auto-downloaded (as `.tar.gz`) and configured for you using [CPM.cmake](https://github.com/cpm-cmake/CPM.cmake).
+The only dependency you need pre-installed on your OS is SFML 2.6.x (or newer).

 This game can connect to both Private and Public game servers.
-The Server project for this game is on a separate Git repo, [available here](https://github.com/Longwater1234/checkers-backend) which you can self-host!
-The only dependency you need pre-installed on your OS is SFML 2.6.x (or newer).
+The Server project for this game is written in Golang, and is [available here](https://github.com/Longwater1234/checkers-backend) which you can self-host!

 ### Main Libraries Used

-- SFML 2.6
+- SFML 2.6.1
 - imGui-SFML
 - ixWebsockets
 - spdlog